 All three devices include roughly the same items in the package: a streamer device that plugs into an available HDMI port on your TV, a Micro USB cable for power (which, in the Roku’s case, also doubles as its wireless transmitter module), a power adapter, and a voice-enabled remote control.

 Roku and Amazon use nearly identical black HDMI stick designs for their streamers.
 Amazon’s Fire TV Stick 4K comes with an HDMI extender cable in case the stick doesn’t fit in your TV.
 The Roku Streaming Stick 4K does not.
-Amazon also has a Fire TV Stick 4K Max that is only $5 dollars more (), but we will focus on the Amazon Fire TV Stick 4K for this piece.
+Amazon also has a Fire TV Stick 4K Max that is only $5 dollars more (you should probably just buy that one), but we will focus on the Amazon Fire TV Stick 4K for this piece.

 Google’s Chromecast with Google TV follows a slightly different approach that puts the device at the end of a flexible HDMI cable.
 It’s a tad bulkier than the stick style, but it has its benefits: It’s easier to plug into a TV’s HDMI port in situations where you already have other cables plugged into the other ports (or where a TV is designed such that there’s no physical room to have a stick poking straight out of a port).
 Because the Chromecast sits farther away from the TV chassis, which can cause Wi-Fi interference, it might enjoy a stronger wireless connection.
 Chromecast with Google TV also comes in three different colors: Sky, Sunrise, and Snow.